Immunity and Pseudorandomness of Context-Free Languages: Resource-Bounded Immunity and Simplicity

 \begin{proposition} A language $L$ is $\reg$-immune iff $L$ is infinite and, for every infinite subset $A$ of $L$ and for every constant $c>0$, $N_{A}(n)>c$ holds for an infinite number of indices $n\in\nat$. \end{proposition}

 This proposition is a natural extension of the so-called {\em Myhill-Nerode Theorem} \cite{HU79}, which bridges between the nonregularity and $\reg$.
-We include its proof only for completeness.
+We include its proof for completeness.

-\begin{proofof}{Proposition \ref{non-regularity}} (If--part) We prove a contrapositive.
+\begin{proofof}{Proposition \ref{non-regularity}} (If -- part) We prove a contrapositive.
 Assume that $L$ has an infinite subset $A$ in $\reg$.
-Since $A\in\reg$, by the Myhill-Nerode Theorem \cite{HU79}, the cardinality of the set $\Sigma^*/\equiv_{A}$ is constant, say, $c$ (not depending on $n$).
-In other words, $N_{A}(n)$ is upper-bounded by $c$.
+Since $A\in\reg$, by the Myhill-Nerode Theorem, the cardinality of the set $\Sigma^*/\equiv_{A}$ is finite.
+In other words, $N_{A}(n)$ is upper-bounded by a certain constant, which is not depending on $n$.